 Operational risk and control assessments are performed by HSBC JOH global business and product units:

-- · Global Banking and Commercial Banking;
+- Global Banking and Commercial Banking;

-- Global Markets:
+- Markets and Securities Services (formerly Global Markets);

-- · Global Trade and Receivable Finance; and
+- Global Trade and Receivable Finance; and

-- · Global Liquidity and Cash management.
+- Global Liquidity and Cash management.

 Key controls are owned and operated by global businesses and/or by global functions.